alex-cui/rshell/README.md

 When the loop is broken by using the special exit command, the program will simply end.

+When

 ## Known Bugs
 ------------

-The only bug we have found so far is when a user enters an invalid command and tries to exit the rshell after, they must type exit twice.
+The bug that still remains is the exit bug, where after encountering a failed command, you must type "exit" for the amount of failed commands, + 1.
+The reason for this is unknown.

 ## Authors
 ------------